mhmdkh1905/Braude-Analyzer/README.md

 The Contact page provides users with a convenient way to reach out for inquiries, support, or feedback.
 It includes:

 - A contact form for submitting messages
-- Contact details like email addresses or phone numbers
+- Contact details like email addresses or phone numbers<br>
 ![image](https://github.com/user-attachments/assets/89ac741b-6b3e-48e7-9cec-efbd0dc8dfb9)